cartesi/rollups-contracts/README.md

   - [ERC-1155]: Multi-tokens, both single and batch transfers
 - Supports the validation of outputs and output hashes
 - Supports the execution of [`CALL`] and [`DELEGATECALL`] vouchers
-- Supports Quorum and Authority-based settlement models
+- Supports a quorum-based settlement model
+- Supports the Dave fraud-proof system
 - Includes factory contracts for easy deployment

 ## Getting started